 Nothing is perfect.
 Life is not perfect.
 We all need some revamping.
 We all need some support.
 Life with CHD is not an easy one.
 1 in 100 children are born each year with some form of CHD.
 Unfortunately, there is little to no government funding for CHD research.
 Nearly all research and funding to better these children’s future must be done privately.
 A lot of research and funding is done by fundraising and donations.
 So here’s our chance to fight for Liam, and other children like him!
 Here’s our chance to give these kids a future.

-We are raising money to raise the spirits of our patients by supporting cardiac research and care at Children’s Hospital of Philadelphia.
-Join us at a big workout to help little hearts.
+The time for breakthroughs is now.
+I am raising money to raise the spirits of our patients by supporting innovative cardiac research and care at Children’s Hospital of Philadelphia (CHOP).
+Join me at a big workout to help little hearts!

-By donating and helping us support the little hearts through ground breaking and innovative research here at Children’s Hospital of Philadelphia.
+Donate and help us support the little hearts through groundbreaking and innovative research and care here at Children’s Hospital of Philadelphia.

 “From the bottom of all the hearts we touch, from the bottom of all the hearts we work on, from the bottom of our hearts.
 Thank you.”